 The best way to enhance the striking color and texture of this plant is by growing it next to companions like Russian sage, Shasta daisies, black-eyed Susans, white stonecrop, sweet woodruff, and daylilies.

 Let’s take a closer look at these lamb’s ear companion plants and the best ways to combine them in your garden.

 If you want a successful and healthy garden then it is best to pair plants with similar growing requirements in the same garden bed.

-Lamb’s ears need to be planted in well-drained soil with a bit of compost but they do not like fertilizers and grow their best in poor soil conditions.
-These velvety plants can be grown in full sun or partial shade and they are very drought resistant but you should avoid sprinkling water directly on their leaves.
+Lamb’s ears grow best in poor soil conditions, avoid wet soil.
+These velvety plants can be grown in full sun or partial shade, and they are very drought resistant but you should avoid sprinkling water directly on their leaves.

 These plants are wonderful as border plants, garden fillers, and ground covers and they can also grow very well in containers.